barteqcz/Onqa/PRIVACY_POLICY.md

 ## 5. Your Rights and Choices

 *   **Location Permissions:** You can enable or disable location services at any time through your device settings.
-You can also choose whether to allow location access "Only while using the app" or "All the time" (for background access).
+You can also choose whether to allow location access "Only while using the app" (the App might stop working) or "All the time" (for background access).
-*   **Notification Permissions:** You can opt out of receiving notifications through your device settings.
+*   **Notification Permissions:** You can opt out of seeing playback notifications through your device settings.
 *   **Data Deletion:** You can delete all locally stored data (favorites and settings) by clearing the App's storage or uninstalling the App.

 ## 6. Children's Privacy